nikbrandt/Arthur/TRANSLATING.md

 - Every value string should be translated.
 If you don't want to translate parts of the file, that's fine, but please don't leave the English translation in it.

 - When filling out the `"meta"` section, keep the following in mind:
-   - Don't worry about overriding the English versions of commands.
+   - Please do override the English versions of commands.
 Arthur will try to find the command in your language, but will fall back to the English version if it can't.
-(Meaning, for example, users can type `a.8ball` even when their language is set to Dutch and still run the command)
    - Not all aliases need to be translated if they don't all make sense.
 You can also add more if it is logical, necessary, or a good play on words/joke (that still makes sense to be an alias).
    - Please keep the square brackets (`[]`) and angle brackets (`<>`) in the `usage` section (but translate the text inside of them).